siri404-gh/blog-posts/blog/how-i-organize-my-life.md

 All of the remaining time is for entertainment and my family.

 All this might sound simple.
 But trust me they werent.
 I am still fine tuning many things.
 But the heavy lifting has been done.
 I live a clutter free life now and that is invaluable to me.
-I have become a productivity and time management freak, but thats how data driven I had to be to be where I am today.
+I have become a productivity and time management freak, but thats how data driven I had to be to be where I am today and this is my open secret.

 &nbsp;